bengyap/UserDirectory/readme.md

 There are 2 ways to run this application as below,

-1. Run with docker by this command in the current folder docker-compose -f docker-compose.dev.yml up -d
+1. Run with docker by this command in the current folder, docker-compose -f docker-compose.dev.yml up -d

-2. Run without docker by this command in the current folder .\run-local.bat
+2. Run without docker by this command in the current folder, .\run-local.bat